AdobeDocs/experience-platform.en/help/profile/ui/user-guide.md

 [!DNL Real-time Customer Profile] creates a holistic view of each of your individual customers, combining data from multiple channels including online, offline, CRM, and third-party data.

-This document serves as a guide for interacting with [!DNL Real-time Customer Profile] in the Adobe Experience Platform user interface.
+This document serves as a guide for interacting with [!DNL Real-time Customer Profile] data in the Adobe Experience Platform user interface.

 ## Getting started